-- 5.6.1 Where an Athlete is in a Registered Testing Pool, the IOC may access his/her Whereabouts Filings (as defined in the International Standard for Testing and Investigations) for the period for which the Athlete is subject to the IOC's Testing authority.
-The IOC will access the Athlete's Whereabouts Filings generally not via the Athlete but rather via ADAMS and/or the International Federations or National Anti-Doping Organization that is receiving the Athlete's Whereabouts Filings. - 5.6.2 Upon request by the IOC, NOCs shall provide further details with respect to the location and arrival/departure dates of Athletes belonging to their delegation (including Athletes not forming part of a Registered Testing Pool) during the Period of the Olympic Winter Games PyeongChang 2018; such information shall include, for example, the name of the building and room number at which an Athlete is staying at the Olympic Village and his/her training schedules and venues.
-For the avoidance of doubt, the IOC may use this information for the purposes of its investigations and Doping Controls in connection with the Olympic Winter Games PyeongChang 2018.
-The NOCs shall also provide any further reasonable assistance requested by the IOC in order to locate Athletes belonging to their delegations during the Period of the Olympic Winter Games PyeongChang 2018.
-Without prejudice to any other consequences, which, depending on the circumstances, might be applicable if such failure constitutes an antidoping rule violation pursuant to these Rules, failure to provide the above-mentioned assistance may give rise to measures or sanctions in application of Rule 59.1 and/or Rule 59.2 of the Olympic Charter.
+- 5.6.1 Where an Athlete is in a Registered Testing Pool, the ITA, in collaboration with the IOC and Buenos Aires 2018, may access his/her Whereabouts Filings (as defined in the International Standard for Testing and Investigations) for the period for which the Athlete is subject to the IOC's Testing authority.
+The IOC and the ITA will access the Athlete's Whereabouts Filings generally not via the Athlete but rather via ADAMS and/or the International Federations or National Anti-Doping Organization that is receiving the Athlete's Whereabouts Filings. - 5.6.2 Upon request by the ITA, NOCs shall provide further details with respect to the location and arrival/departure dates of Athletes belonging to their delegation (including Athletes not forming part of a Registered Testing Pool) during the Period of the Buenos Aires 2018 Summer Youth Olympic Games; such information shall include, for example, the name of the building and room number at which an Athlete is staying at the Olympic Village and his/her training schedules and venues.
+For the avoidance of doubt, the ITA may use this information for the purposes of investigations and Doping Controls in connection with the Buenos Aires 2018 Summer Youth Olympic Games.
+The NOCs shall also provide any further reasonable assistance requested by the ITA in order to locate Athletes belonging to their delegations during the Period of the Buenos Aires 2018 Summer Youth Olympic Games.
+Without prejudice to any other consequences, which, depending on the circumstances, might be applicable if such failure constitutes an anti-doping rule violation pursuant to these Rules, failure to provide the above-mentioned assistance may give rise to measures or sanctions in application of Rule 59.1 and/or Rule 59.2 of the Olympic Charter. - 5.6.3 Upon request by the ITA, Athletes shall directly provide to the ITA (or make available to the ITA) information regarding their location during the Period of the Buenos Aires 2018 Summer Youth Olympic Games (information as mentioned above under Article 5.6.2), in the manner requested by the ITA.

-5.6.3 Upon request by the IOC, Athletes shall directly provide to the IOC (or make available to the IOC) information regarding their location during the Period of the Olympic Winter Games PyeongChang 2018 (information as mentioned above under Article 5.6.2.), in the manner requested by the IOC.
-Athletes shall respect any time-limit imposed by the IOC for the provision of such information.
+Athletes shall respect any time-limit imposed by the ITA for the provision of such information.
 Without prejudice to any other consequences, which, depending on the circumstances, might be applicable if such failure constitutes an anti-doping rule violation pursuant to these Rules, failure to provide the above-mentioned information may give rise to measures or sanctions in application of Rule 59.2 of the Olympic Charter.